Tarzan, the Ape Man (1981 film): Plot

-Realizing that James is on his trail, Tarzan kidnaps Jane.
-Jane and Tarzan become fascinated by each other.
-Jane is then kidnapped by natives who intend to make her the wife of the tribe leader, forcing Tarzan into action.
-James is killed by the Ivory King, the huge brutish ruler of the tribe, and the natives remove Jane's clothes and tie her up.
-They wash her naked body in plain view, laughing at her shocked, humiliated protests, and then smear her with paint.
-Tarzan arrives and kills the Ivory King in single combat by breaking his neck, then performs the Tarzan yell before rescuing Jane.
-The final scene shows Tarzan and Jane making love and interacting with the animals peacefully.
+Realizing that James is on his trail, Tarzan manages to kidnap Jane without getting caught.
+Over time, Jane and Tarzan become fascinated by each other.
+Helped by Tarzan, Jane eventually returns to her father.
+However, when James sees her approach with Tarzan to his party, he misinterprets the situation, thinking that Jane is running away from her kidnapper.
+Despite Jane's attempts to clarify the situation, her father starts shooting at Tarzan, who runs away.
+Soon after, James's group is kidnapped by the natives, who intend to make Jane the wife of the tribe leader, the Ivory King.
+A monkey witnesses this and runs to Tarzan, who understands the animal and springs into action.
+Meanwhile, the natives remove Jane's clothes and tie her up.
+They wash her naked body in plain view, laughing at her shocked, humiliated protests and then smear her with white paint.
+James tries to protect Jane from the Ivory King, who beats him up and stabs him with a severed ivory tusk.
+Tarzan arrives, kills the Ivory King in single combat by breaking his neck, and rescues Jane.